-Feed your roses once every 2 to 3 weeks with a water soluble fertilizer for roses.
+Feed your roses once every 2 to 3 weeks with Cottage Farms' water soluble Bud-N-Flower Booster for Roses (SKU #M7574).
 Discontinue feeding after September 1st to allow the plants to harden off for winter dormancy.
 Resume fertilizing when new growth appears in the spring.